sandstorm/NeosAcl/README.md

 # Sandstorm Neos ACL

-THIS IS NO WORKING CODE YET, BUT SHARED HERE FOR DEV PURPOSES SO FAR.
+This package implements dynamic Access Control Lists for Neos Roles.

+The development of this package was sponsored by [ujamii](https://www.ujamii.com/) and [queo](https://www.queo.de).

+Main features:

+- Switch `RestrictedEditor` to a whitelist-only permission approach.
+By installing this package, the `RestrictedEditor` is not allowed anymore to change any content.
+- Configure dynamic roles through a Neos backend module.
+- Permissions on the node tree, workspaces and dimensions possible.
+- Permissions work predictably with sane defaults and purely-additive logic.

 ## Development

 **Initial (Package) Setup**

-- clone this package as "Sandstorm.NeosAcl" in the DistributionPackages of a Neos 4.2 or later installation
+- clone this package as "Sandstorm.NeosAcl" in the DistributionPackages of a Neos 4.3 or later installation
 - add it to `composer.json` as `"sandstorm/neosacl": "*"`
 - run `composer update`